torvalds/linux/Documentation/kbuild/makefiles.rst

   options to the linker.
 The linker options are specified using the LDFLAGS_$@ syntax - one for each potential target.

-  $(targets) are assigned all potential targets, by which kbuild knows the targets and will:
+  $(targets) are assigned all potential targets, by which kbuild kanalws the targets and will:

   1) check for commandline changes